Darkcybe/darkcybe.github.io/_posts/2022-09-11-DFIR_Evidence_of_Network_and_Browser_History.md

 - Referring Websites
 - Time session ended
 - Modified time of .dat files in LastActive folder
-- Time each tab opened (only when crash occured)
+- Time each tab opened (only when crash occurred)
 - Creation time of .dat files in Active Folder

 ### Tools